- Are you interested in improving health and health awareness?

 Face-to-face learningDistance learningPrerequisitesAttendance required in classÍÞH114FPhysical training of children and youthMandatory (required) course5A mandatory (required) course for the programme5 ECTS, creditsCourse DescriptionGrowth, development and maturation during childhood will be discussed.
 Special emphasis is paid to the importance of physical exercise training for children and adolescent’s health and well-being.
 The sex role and sex differences in sport and exercise will be explored.
 Different kind of endurance training and resistance training programs for children and youth will be introduced.
 Describe the effects of early specialization and multilateral exercise training on children and adolescents physical developments.
 Sport´s club where the main focus is physical exercise training for children and youth, and will be visited.

-Face-to-face learningDistance learningPrerequisitesAttendance required in classCourse taught second half of the semesterÍÞH049FSleep, health and recoveryElective course5Free elective course within the programme5 ECTS, creditsCourse DescriptionThe course will discuss of the importance of sleep and sleep’s great role in relation to sports, recovery, and health.
+Face-to-face learningDistance learningPrerequisitesAttendance required in classExtra material fee collectedÍÞH049FSleep, health and recoveryElective course5Free elective course within the programme5 ECTS, creditsCourse DescriptionThe course will discuss of the importance of sleep and sleep’s great role in relation to sports, recovery, and health.
 The subjects in the course are based on sleep need and architecture for various age groups, importance of sleep for training and recovery, both for physical and mental health.
 The course will be based on studies on sleep and its associations with sport and health sciences.

 Face-to-face learningPrerequisitesAttendance required in classCourse taught second half of the semesterÍÞH115FPhysical training, intensity and recoveryElective course5Free elective course within the programme5 ECTS, creditsCourse DescriptionDescription of adaptations that occur during different physical training programs.
 The objectives of physical training and the analyses of physical profile of different sports disciplines will be discussed.
 Special emphasis is to explain the relationships between the volume and the intensity of the training work.
 The short- and long term planning of different physical training factors will also be discussed.
 The importance of adequate recovery and enough sleep to ensure to maximize effects of the physical training program.

-Face-to-face learningDistance learningPrerequisitesCourse taught first half of the semesterHÍT504MDeterminants of HealthElective course10Free elective course within the programme10 ECTS, creditsCourse DescriptionDefinitions of the concepts of health, welfare, disease and disability will be discussed.
+Face-to-face learningDistance learningPrerequisitesAttendance required in classHÍT504MDeterminants of HealthElective course10Free elective course within the programme10 ECTS, creditsCourse DescriptionDefinitions of the concepts of health, welfare, disease and disability will be discussed.
 We will further explore factors undermining health as well as looking into what promotes health.
 Special emphasis will be on social and environmental influences on health.
 Different approaches to health promotion will be introduced as well as discussing health promotion and responsibility

-Distance learningPrerequisitesAttendance required in classHÍT501MNutrition and training in youthElective course5Free elective course within the programme5 ECTS, creditsCourse DescriptionThe role of nutrition in training and the impact on sports performance are the subjects of this course.
+Distance learningPrerequisitesAttendance required in classHÍT501MNutrition and training in youthElective course5Free elective course within the programme5 ECTS, creditsCourse DescriptionThe role of nutrition in training and its impact on sports performance are the subjects of this course.
 Emphasis is placed on examining relevant topics being discussed in the society at any given time; in particular aspects of youth training and attitudes towards nutrition related factors among youth.

 The latest research on the subject will be reviewed, and limitations and progress on the status of knowledge of the subject.
-Emphasis is placed on being able to distinguish the actual state of knowledge compared with marketing and trends that often affect the consumer habits and attitude of young people.
+Emphasis is placed on being able to distinguish the actual state of knowledge compared with marketing and trends that often affect the consumer habits and attitudes of young people.

 Furthermore, emphasis is placed on interdisciplinary teamwork between professionals, discussing how to maximize performance and promote health promotion through collaborative professional skills.